Need to talk? Call 1800 882 436.

 Your feelings and the baby

 You may find that instead of being excited about the birth of your baby, you are feeling stressed and confused.
 Your feelings during pregnancy can affect the baby too.
-For example, if you are feeling stressed, the baby’s heart rate will respond to this and potentially increase.
+For example, if you are feeling stressed, the baby’s heart rate will respond to this and might increase.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: February 2022
+Last reviewed: May 2023

 Back To Top